 When is it okay to breathe through the mouth?

-In some cases, for example, nasal congestion, it becomes okay to breathe with your mouth.
+In some cases (such as nasal congestion), it becomes okay to breathe with your mouth.
 Other situations where mouth breathing is acceptable include sinus issues, allergies, and during strenuous exercise.